Phil Jevons: Stockport County

 On 21 May 2013 Jevons signed for newly relegated Conference North side Stockport County.
 He made his debut for the hatters in a 4–1 defeat to Boston United on the opening day of the 2013–14 season.
 He scored his first Stockport goals in a 3–1 home win over Gainsborough Trinity on 7 September 2013.
 Jevons announced his retirement from the game and would play his last ever professional game for the Hatters and netted two goals in a 3–1 win over Harrogate Town.

 Coaching career

 Jevons began working on his FA Coaching badges and has since returned to Everton to help coach the club's under-9s side as well as continuing to play as a professional.
 In September 2012 he also became Head coach of the worldwide scouting football project "The Next Football Superstar".
 He later progressed to work with the Everton Under 18's team.

 On 16 September 2021, Jevons signed a contract as a first team and academy coach at Sunderland.

 Following the dismissal of manager Lee Johnson, Jevons was temporarily appointed interim assistant manager in order to assist Mike Dodds.
-At the of the 2021–22 season, Jevons was released from his position at Sunderland by Johnson's replacement Alex Neil.
+Jevons achieved promotion from League one to the Championship.
+At the end of the 2021–22 season, Jevons was released from his position at Sunderland by Johnson's replacement Alex Neil.

+On 16 December 2022, Jevons joined Rochdale as a first team coach.